How Payment Works

 Agreement and Guidelines for a Safe and Peaceful MAID Process

 Thank you for contacting our team for assistance.
 It is a privilege to support you through the process.
-This agreement provides important information to you as a non-resident of Vermont, to ensure a smooth, peaceful process navigating Vermont’s MAID (Act 39).
+This agreement provides important information to you as a non-resident of Vermont, to ensure a smooth, peaceful process navigating Vermont’s laws and regulations pertaining to Medical Aid In Dying (MAID), commonly referred to as Act 39.
 This agreement outlines how we can help you and what we need from you to provide effective support.

 What We Offer